Antevea/timp-726-1_aea/README.md

-First programm calculate sum of the sequence
-Second programm calculate multiplication of all terms of the sequence
+Implementation of a doubly linked list of C.